Theoretical Foundations of Deep Selective State-Space Models: SSMs as Linear CDEs

-We show that both S4 and Mamba can be written in continuous-time as Linear CDEs, for difference choices of $\omega$ and $\xi$.
-We describe this visually in Fig.~\ref{fig:mamba_s4}.
-This motivates us to study the expressivity of the model in Eq.~\ref{eqn: Linear_CDE} and how it is affected by the choice of $\omega$ and $\xi$.
+We show that both S4 and Mamba can be written in continuous-time as systems of parallel Linear CDEs.
+The key ingredient setting the two models apart is the choice of drivers $\omega$ and $\xi$.
+As in the preceding section, we will use the bold tensor notation to stress the parallel nature of these CDEs.